-I like food that you have to work a little at to get to.
+I like food that you have to work at a little to get to.
 Crab, artichoke and my personal favorite, pomegranate, are examples of foods that require a little extra effort on your part to get at the delectable interior.
 Pomegranates are not only delicious but are getting bonus points for their high levels of antioxidants, leading many to try their hands at pomegranate growing.
 If this includes you, let’s look at caring for pomegranate plants with an emphasis on indoor pomegranate trees in containers.

 Pomegranates (Punica granatum) are steeped in history and have been grown for thousands of years through the Mediterranean regions of Asia, Africa and Europe.
 Native from Iran to the northern Himalayas, the fruit eventually traveled to Egypt, China, Afghanistan, Pakistan, Bangladesh, Iran, Iraq, India, Burma and Saudi Arabia.
 It was introduced to the Americas in the 1500s by Spanish missionaries.